 We do an internal assessment of their status and how much support they need from us.

-Do they have proper identification such as a drivers’s license and/or a Social Security number.?
+Do they have proper identification, such as a drivers’s license and/or a Social Security number?
 Do they have a cell phone?
-Do they have job?
+Do they have a job?

 Why are they here?
 Do they have any addictions?